MooersLab/latexemacs28/README.md

 You may have to change the paths to the corresponding files.

 ## Theme
-I am using the *ef-day* theme from the *ef-themes* package by Protesilaos Stavro--the humble but accomplished philosophizing Emacsen of YouTube Fame.
+I am using the *ef-day* theme from the *ef-themes* package by Protesilaos Stavro--the humble, accomplished, and inspiring Emacsen of YouTube Fame.